Parapsychology: Rhine era

 Illusionist Milbourne Christopher wrote years later that he felt "there are at least a dozen ways a subject who wished to cheat under the conditions Rhine described could deceive the investigator".
-When Rhine took precautions in response to criticisms of his methods, he was unable to find any high-scoring subjects.
+When Rhine took precautions in response to criticisms of his methods, he failed to find any high-scoring subjects.
 Another criticism, made by chemist Irving Langmuir, among others, was one of selective reporting.
-Langmuir stated that Rhine did not report scores of subjects that he suspected were intentionally guessing wrong, and that this, he felt, biased the statistical results higher than they should have been.
+Langmuir stated that Rhine did not report scores of subjects that he suspected were intentionally guessing wrong and that this, he felt, biased the statistical results higher than they should have been.

 Rhine and his colleagues attempted to address these criticisms through new experiments described in the book Extrasensory Perception After Sixty Years (1940).
-Rhine described three experiments the Pearce-Pratt experiment, the Pratt-Woodruff experiment and the Ownbey-Zirkle series which he believed demonstrated ESP.
-However, C. E. M. Hansel wrote "it is now known that each experiment contained serious flaws that escaped notice in the examination made by the authors of Extra-Sensory Perception After Sixty Years".
+Rhine described three experiments: the Pearce-Pratt experiment, the Pratt-Woodruff experiment, and the Ownbey-Zirkle series, which he believed demonstrated ESP.
+However, C. E. M. Hansel wrote, "It is now known that each experiment contained serious flaws that escaped notice in the examination made by the authors of Extra-Sensory Perception After Sixty Years".
 Joseph Gaither Pratt was the co-experimenter in the Pearce-Pratt and Pratt-Woodruff experiments at the Duke campus.
-Hansel visited the campus where the experiments took place and discovered the results could have originated through the use of a trick so could not be regarded as supplying evidence for ESP.
+Hansel visited the campus where the experiments took place and discovered the results could have originated through a trick, so they could not supply evidence for ESP.

 In 1957, Rhine and Joseph Gaither Pratt wrote Parapsychology: Frontier Science of the Mind.
 Because of the methodological problems, parapsychologists no longer utilize card-guessing studies.
 Rhine's experiments into psychokinesis (PK) were also criticized.
 John Sladek wrote:

 His research used dice, with subjects 'willing' them to fall a certain way.
 Not only can dice be drilled, shaved, falsely numbered and manipulated, but even straight dice often show bias in the long run.
 Casinos for this reason retire dice often, but at Duke, subjects continued to try for the same effect on the same dice over long experimental runs.
 Not surprisingly, PK appeared at Duke and nowhere else.